tdwg/tcs2/docs/feature-report/README.md

-In other respects, TCS is a bit broader than OpenBiodiv-O. Every `OperationalTaxonomicUnit`, which is a superclass of `TaxonomicConcept` in OpenBiodiv-O, can be expressed as a TCS Taxon Concept.
-Also, there are categories of Taxon Concepts that TCS needs to be able to deal with that, while fitting the definition of a Taxonomic Concept, cannot be expressed in OpenBiodiv-O.
+In other respects, TCS is a bit broader than OpenBiodiv-O. Every `OperationalTaxonomicUnit`, which is a superclass of `TaxonomicConcept` in OpenBiodiv-O, can be expressed as a TCS Taxon Concept, if there is a reason to do so.
+Also, there are categories of Taxon Concepts that TCS needs to be able to deal with, like entries in Catalogue of Life or AviBase, that, while fitting the definition of a Taxonomic Concept, can (probably) not be expressed in OpenBiodiv-O.

 The `RCC5Statement` in OpenBiodiv-O is equivalent to the `TaxonConceptMapping`